-Buffon Criticism 'Bothers' Juventus – Paratici
+Buffon criticism 'bothers' Juventus – Paratici

 The glaring mistake left Juve trailing early in the second half and a largely poor team performance did not improve until Paulo Dybala's introduction in the 53rd minute.

-The Argentina international has been in excellent form in recent weeks and won the penalty from which Cristiano Ronaldo equalized.
+The Argentina international has been in excellent form in recent weeks and won the penalty from which Cristiano Ronaldo equalised.

 Having seemingly been up for sale in the close season, Dybala is now making a case to be granted an improved deal at the Allianz Stadium.